Toggle diff (533 lines)

 +@item @code{onbattery} (type: gexp)

-+Handler for onbattery event.
++The handler for the onbattery event.

 +